How to get a short break

 - If your child gets higher rate DLA (Care)/enhanced PIP and you are not getting any support from social care, you are automatically entitled to Early Help funding.
 So call 0345 045 5203 to arrange self-assessment.

-- Otherwise, your child or young person must have a social care single assessment via your family’s social worker.
+- Otherwise, your child or young person must have a social care assessment via your family’s social worker.

 How Self Assessment works